PYnative

 random.seed(25)

-Exercise 10: Generate a random date between given start and end dates
+Write a code to generate a random date between given start and end dates.

 Show Solution